emiliasato/ecommerce-analysis/README.md

 ### Orders

-👉 created a DataFrame with the following features:
+👉 We have created the `get_training_data` method in `olist/order.py` which returns a DataFrame with the following features:

-olist/order.py

 | feature_name              | type  | description                                                                 |
 |:--------------------------|:-----:|:----------------------------------------------------------------------------|